incapption-public/SimpleApi/README.md

 }
 ```

 2. Extend the `SimpleApi` class.
-Here you can register your routes.
+Here you can group and register your routes.

 ```php
 <?php